sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 $ pip install Flask
 ```

-This toolbox exercise was developed by Patrick Huston.
+This toolbox exercise was developed by Patrick Huston and Anna Griffin.

 ## What is Flask, really?